Brown's GCSE/IGCSE/O Level KS4 science-CHEMISTRY Revision Notes

 the consequences of the nuclear power plant accident

-at Chernobyl, Russia in 1986.
+at Chernobyl, in the Ukraine in 1986.
 It is extremely costly to build

 nuclear power stations and there are added extra long term costs in